gitlabhq/gitlabhq/doc/ci/enable_or_disable_ci.md

 the left sidebar menu.

-GitLab CI is enabled by default on new installations and can be disabled either individually under each project's settings, or site wide by modifying the settings in `gitlab.yml` and `gitlab.rb` for source and Omnibus installations respectively.
+GitLab CI is enabled by default on new installations and can be disabled either individually under each project's settings, or site-wide by modifying the settings in `gitlab.yml` and `gitlab.rb` for source and Omnibus installations respectively.

-### Per project user setting
+### Per-project user setting

 The setting to enable or disable GitLab CI can be found with the name **Builds** under the **Features** area of a project's settings along with **Issues**,